jethromayuk/jethromay.com-2020/content/posts/8-elements-you-might-not-know-about/8-elements-you-might-not-know-about.md

 </form>
 ```

+The `<output>` element is supported in all browsers apart from Internet Explorer.
+View a detailed list of which browser versions this tag can be used in, [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/output#Browser_compatibility).

 ## Summary:

 The `<summary>` tag defines a heading for the `<details>` element.
 The `<summary>` tag must be the first child element inside the `<details>` element.